taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 *translation: "I'm human!"*

-The dark figure, eyes still tightly closed, circles Asoka and Iri.
+The dark figure, eyes now wide open with shock and fear, circles Asoka and Iri.
 They are clearly still terrified, but the hand holding the metal spike is steady.

 Figure: **"O que você quer??"**